This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Cersei holds his gaze with smug dispassion.

-She walks away from him, as Jaime absorbs that.
+She walks away, as Jaime absorbs that.

 Int.
 Red keep throne room - day